afzalxo/PertNAS/README.md

                                                              --train_path <path to cifar_ffcv directory from step 2>
 ```

+Use `--distributed` flag even if using a single GPU.

-The genotype would be printed on the terminal and is also logged in the log directory
+The searched genotype would be printed on the terminal and is also logged in the log directory

 The results in the paper were produced using `npop=4`, `batch_size=256`, and 4 GPUs.